Room by Room: Closet/Laundry

 By May 2016, the sill plates started going down; the closet pretty much fills this view, with the laundry at the back center:

-The platform, below, will raise the washer and dryer to "human height" so as to be kinder on my back (although pedestals are available for most units nowadays).
+The platform, below, will raise the washer and dryer to "human height" so as to be kinder on my back.

 At the far left of this view from the bathroom is the plumbing for the washer.

-And at the far left of this overhead view, the HVAC blower platform is taking shape.
+And at the far left of the overhead view below, the HVAC air handler platform is taking shape.

 The ceiling was sheetrocked on 4 February 2019.